 The German Quarter/District

-We took a tour through both the French and German parts of the city, which helped me understand the double identity the city holds.
+I took a tour through both the French and German parts of the city, which helped me understand the double identity the city holds.
 In the Place de la Republique, there are three things that will catch your attention.
-The first one is the Palace of the Rhine, which was built after the Franco-Prussian war.
+The first one is the Palace of the Rhine, which was built after the Franco-Prussian War.
 This building has been a residence, a military hospital, and during WWII, the general headquarter of General Lecrerc.
-It represents truly the different identities that Strasbourg has had through the centuries.
+It truly represents the different identities that Strasbourg has had through the centuries.

 What I found most surprising about the square was the war memorial that stands in its very center, which dates back to 1936.
 It features a woman holding her two sons; Alsace is represented by the woman and the combatting countries of France and Germany are represented by the sons.
 This monument represents the divided identity as well as the lives lost during the war.
 The saddest thing about the monument is that it was built after the first World War, without knowing that the same fate will repeat itself a few years later.
 If you’re into European and WWII history, this square will give you a small perspective on just how real WWII was in this part of the world.

 Le Petit France